grihabor/biopython/doc/Tutorial/chapter_searchio.rst

 output files.
 This means creating standards that extend beyond the object model you just saw.

-Now, you might complain, "Not another standard!".
+Now, you might complain, “Not another standard!”.
 Well, eventually we have to choose one convention or the other, so this is necessary.
 Plus, we’re not creating something entirely new here; just adopting a standard we think is best for a Python programmer (it is Biopython, after all).